'Bernadette' Is A Stirring Tribute To A Woman Rediscovering Her True Calling

 The script, which Linklater wrote with Holly Gent and Vincent Palmo Jr., has a shambling but tightly plotted structure that keeps throwing you off-balance.
 Bernadette can be acerbic, tender, charming and maddening, sometimes all at once, and it's both funny and painful to watch Blanchett strip away the character's psychological defenses, layer by fragile layer.

 As singular as Bernadette is, she feels distantly related to all the marginalized misfits and wayward souls Linklater has gravitated toward in movies as different as Slacker and School of Rock.
 The director also has an instinctive affection for artists, and you can feel his sympathy and his respect for Bernadette surging through every scene.
-She may be a misanthrope, but she's a misanthrope you can't help but love, whether she's launching into one anguished verbal aria after another, or dictating lengthy, punctuation-free emails to her virtual personal assistant.
+She may be a misanthrope, but she's a misanthrope you can't help but love, whether she's launching into one anguished verbal aria after another or dictating lengthy, punctuation-free emails to her virtual personal assistant.

 Some of those devices come straight from the novel, which was written in an epistolary format, its story pieced together from letters, emails and other documents.
 The movie is more conventionally constructed, and in some ways it feels like a lark for Linklater — a zippy, lightweight diversion compared with the more audacious dramatic experiments of Boyhood and the romantic trilogy that began with Before Sunrise.
-But in its own way, this is also a story about the passage of time, the way life can thwart an artist's hopes and dreams.
+But in its own way, this story is also about the passage of time, the way life can thwart an artist's hopes and dreams.

 The title of Where'd You Go, Bernadette asks what happened to the brilliant creative force Bernadette used to be.
 But it also takes on a more literal meaning when she escapes an intervention that her husband, concerned about her increasingly erratic behavior, has arranged.
-Bernadette goes on that trip to Antarctica by herself and Elgie and Bee chase after her; much beautifully controlled chaos ensues.
+Bernadette goes on that trip to Antarctica by herself, and Elgie and Bee chase after her; much beautifully controlled chaos ensues.
 The third act sends the characters through a whirlwind of farcical twists and emotional reckonings, but it also becomes a genuinely stirring tribute to a woman rediscovering her true calling in the unlikeliest place imaginable.
 The gorgeous polar scenery becomes a chilly backdrop for one of the sweetest movie endings I've seen this year.